zhuango/KAN/README.md

 - `--training` bool value for training or not.
 A non-empty string means training phase.
 An empty string means test phase.
 - `--lr` learning rate.
 - `--wdecay` weight decay.
+- `--validsetR` this parameter ([0.0, 1.0]) means how much document in training set is selected to be the valid set.

 # Reference